Engee documentation

 .

-When the volume of humid air reaches saturation, condensation can occur.
+When the volume of humid air reaches saturation, condensation of moisture may occur.
 The specific humidity at saturation is

 ,